lerna-lite/lerna-lite/README.md

 ### Migration for existing [Lerna](https://github.com/lerna/lerna) users

-Migrating from the original Lerna, should be fairly easy since you simply need to replace your Lerna dependency with Lerna-Lite `@lerna-lite/cli`, then install all the commands that you are interested in and that's it.
-The CLI commands and options are the same.
+Migrating from the original Lerna, should be fairly easy since you simply need to replace your Lerna dependency with Lerna-Lite `@lerna-lite/cli`, and you will need to manually install the command(s) that you are interested in and that's about it.
+The CLI commands and options are nearly the same.
 The biggest difference compared to Lerna is that you need to install the commands that you are interested in, for that take a look at the steps shown below:

 > **Note** as opposed to Lerna v7 and higher, the `useWorkspace` is **not** enabled by default in Lerna-Lite and we still recommend to use either `useWorkspaces` for Yarn/NPM or use the default `packages` in `lerna.json` for pnpm users.
-The `useWorkspaces` has some drawback since some of the packages could be unrelated to the project releases (ie: website, examples) and for this use case the `packages/*` defined in `lerna.json` could be better (i.e. [Jest](https://github.com/facebook/jest) uses this approach).
+The `useWorkspaces` has some drawback since some of the packages could be unrelated to the project releases (ie: website, examples) and for this use case the `packages/*` defined in `lerna.json` is a better approach (i.e. [Jest](https://github.com/facebook/jest) uses this approach).

 1. remove Lerna from your local & global dependencies